temee0/Human-Resources-Analytics-Report/README.md

 ## Introduction
 This HR analytics project focuses on analyzing Employee data within a fictional company.
 Our goal is to uncover insights that answer key questions and guide data-driven decisions.

-By employing descriptive, diagnostic, and prescriptive analysis, we aim to summarize employee data, diagnose trends affecting performance and job satisfaction, and provide actionable recommendations.
+By employing descriptive, diagnostic, and prescriptive analysis, we aim to summarize employee data, understand the work force composition, determine employee performance and job satisfaction level, and provide actionable recommendations for improvement.

 Through this analysis, we seek to make informed decisions regarding promotions and retrenchments, as well as implement strategies to improve overall performance and job satisfaction among employees.

 **_Disclaimer_** :  _The dataset used in this analysis is sourced online and is entirely fictitious.
 Therefore, this report does not represent any specific company, institution, or country.
 Rather, it serves as a demonstration of data analysis skills, PowerBI visualization skills, and knowledge of the DAX language._

 ## Problem Statement
-1. employee distribution across gender, age, and departments
+1. Distribution of employees across gender, age groups, and departments.
-2. employees job satisfaction level
+2. Evaluation of job satisfaction levels among employees.
-3. employee performance level
+3. Assessment of employee performance.
-4. total number of employees due for promotion
+4. Identification of employees eligible for promotion based on performance and tenure.
-5. Total number of employees to be retenched
+5. Total number of employees to be retrenched.
-6. how to incentivise employees to increase job satifactions and employes perfomance
+6. How to incentivise employees to increase job satifaction and employees perfomance.

 ## Analysis toolkit
 ### Microsoft powerBI: